realworldocaml/book/book/parsing-with-ocamllex-and-menhir/README.md

 The rules are structured very similarly to pattern matches, except that the variants are replaced by regular expressions on the left-hand side.
-The righthand-side clause is the parsed OCaml return value of that rule.
+The right-hand side clause is the parsed OCaml return value of that rule.
 The OCaml code for the rules has a parameter called `lexbuf` that defines the input, including the position in the input file, as well as the text that was matched by the regular expression. [pattern matching/vs. lexing rules]{.idx}